Psychiatric-Mental Health Nurse Practitioner (PMHNP) Post-Graduate Certificate Program

 19 Creditsand 750 Clinical Hours

-Hybrid CurriculumOnline synchronous learning with two required on-campus intensives.
+Hybrid CurriculumOnline synchronous learning with two required on-campus intensive programs.
 Clinical practicums are in D.C., Maryland and Virginia.

 A Unique School and PMHNP-PGC Program